glennklockwood/limelead/content/pages/benchmarks/elbencho.md

 tests in the sensible way (create dirs, create files, write files, delete files, delete dirs).

-By default, elbencho performs all I/Os to one file, analogous to the IOR shared-file mode.
-You can have elbencho create multiple files like this:
+Since we only specified one output file (`elbencho.seq.1M`), all threads will write to one shared file.
+You can have elbencho create multiple files like
+this:

 ```